IsmailAlaouiAbdellaoui/Deep-state-classification-MEG/README.rst

 💾 Working Memory Task

-❌ Story-Math Task
+➗ Math Task

-✏️ Results
+📊 Results
 -----

 The results for cross-subject testing of models that are trained with only 12 subjects on 6 testing subjects are shown below.